 The warning sign shows that you either don’t have any certificates installed or it has expired.
 To know more, click on the information icon as shown below:

-It is also possible to buy certificate from your cPanel of your server.
+It is also possible to buy the certificate from the cPanel of your server.

 Types of Certificates

-There are Major three types of SSL certificates are available:
+There are Major three types of SSL certificates available:

 Domain validation: Single or Subdomain, easy email verification, lower price, and can be easily issued within minutes of purchase.

 Business validation: Best suitable for Business or Organization websites and verifies for a high level of security and trust.
-Usually, it took up to 3 days of certificate issue.
+Usually, it took up to 3 days for the certificate issued.

 At WPOven, we provide free Cloudflare SSLs for all sites via our Cloudflare integration.
 Our Cloudflare SSLs are automatically issued after you configure a domain.